Text by Thomas Meany & Helene Steiner

 After a year of searching for spaces, proposal writing, rejections and negotiations, they managed to obtain support from U+i group, a property developer specialising in regeneration, SynbiCITE, the UK’s synthetic biology industry and engineering biology industrial accelerator, and the London Borough of Hammersmith and Fulham Council.

 However, the game-changer came when a friend introduced them to Biotop, an Austrian science collective and architecture studio.
-Their collaboration began only in April, but within a month, the entire Biotop team flew to London to begin building labs in shipping containers.
+Their collaboration began only in April, but within a month, the entire Biotop team flew to London to build labs in shipping containers.

 Extending the study of the Frankfurt Kitchen1, the Biotop team are seeking to experiment with and optimise biotech lab design.
 The goal is a user-centric design to facilitate the most efficient usage with the lowest cost.
 Containers are the ideal starting point since they are readily available, easily moved and have a long history of multifunctional use.